towolf/towolf.github.com/docs/PsychBasic/GetChar.markdown

 forget to call ListenChar\(1\) or ListenChar\(0\) though before the end of your script.
-If Matlab returns to its command prompt without reenabling keyboard input via ListenChar\(0\) or ListenChar\(1\), Matlab will be left with a dead keyboard until you press the CTRL\+C key combo.
-This silencing of clutter does currently not work in matlab \-nojvm mode, or if you use GNU/Octave instead of Matlab.
+If Matlab returns to its command prompt without reenabling keyboard input via ListenChar\(0\) or ListenChar\(1\), Matlab will be left with a dead keyboard until you press the CTRL+C key combo.
+This silencing of clutter does currently not work in matlab -nojvm mode, or if you use GNU/Octave instead of Matlab.

 OTHER "when" RETURN ARGUMENT FIELDS: Owing to differences in what